LOGIN INTERMEDIARIES BORROWERS

 How to use Brickflow's bridging loan comparison tool?

-Brickflow’s live bridging loan comparison tool is the quickest, easiest and most accurate way to compare bridging finance from across the market.
+Brickflow’s live bridging loan comparison is the fastest, easiest and most accurate way to compare bridging loans from across the market.

-1. ENTER your project criteria and model deals, instantly- Enter your property details & search for loans from banks, challenger banks, non-banks and specialist bridging lenders
+• Enter your property details and search loans from banks, challenger banks, non-banks and specialist bridging lenders

-3. APPLY directly from the platform with your intermediary or a Brickflow partner
+4. APPLY directly from the platform with your intermediary

-What is a bridging loan and how does it work?
+An overview: What is a bridging loan and how do they work?

-Bridging finance is a short-term loan used by individuals or businesses to alleviate temporary funding gaps, typically between buying and selling or refinancing a property or purchasing properties or land that other funding cannot cover.
+Bridging finance is a short-term loan used to plug temporary funding gaps, typically between buying and selling or refinancing a property, or purchasing properties or land that other funding cannot cover.
+They’re fast to arrange and provide immediate liquidity.

 Key features: